If you suffer from a low attention span, why not try using some specific foods for focus.

 One of the best things about curries is that they are full of different spices.

 Spices are a great way of getting the right nutrition.
-And one of the best spices is Tumeric.
+And one of the most nutritious spices is Tumeric.

 Tumeric is an ancient root that has been used for healing for millennia.
 What makes turmeric so powerful is an ingredient called curcumin, a chemical that is a powerful anti-inflammatory.